 Whenever Salzburg counterpress successfully and recover possession during the opposition’s attacking transition, their next thought is to exploit the ‘new space’.
 The video below highlights this, with an example of Red Bull winning the ball back high up the pitch before exploiting the space down the sides and completing a cross to the box.

 Many pressing teams will have a general rule regarding how many seconds should be spent counterpressing before retreating to an established defensive phase should the press fail.
 However, having ‘access’ to the ball occupant can influence this number.
-Salzburg tend to counterpress for between four and five seconds.
+Salzburg tend to counterpress for less than five seconds.
 However, If after this time they still have good access to the ball and the opportunity remains to recover possession in the transition, they can extend the counterpress further.
 Once the five seconds are up or access has been lost, they retreat to their established defensive shape/rest phase.

 Another interesting aspect of their game, Salzburg also apply their counterpressing principles to exploit the 2nd phase of attacking set-pieces.
 If their initial delivery is cleared, they are well placed outside the box to recover the ball before attacking down the sides.
 The normal action for the opposition in these moments is to push up and out.